harry7557558/spirulae/home/index.md

 ## Gallery

+**Note: This gallery has not been updated for a while.**
-A gallery of unfiltered process screenshots can be found [here](https://spirulae.github.io/gallery/).
+To see more recent visual results, a gallery of unfiltered process screenshots can be found [here](https://spirulae.github.io/gallery/).
 Note that the page is intended to be a progress overview rather than a showcase gallery.

 Complex domain coloring